readium/readium-css/docs/CSS19-api.md

 --USER__darkenImages
 ```

-A filter to darken mages in night mode.
-It behaves as a switch i.e. if it is present, the filter is enabled.
+A filter to darken images in night mode.

 Scope: `html`